get10101/itchysats/docs/adr/014-rollover-2.0.md

 It makes UI design easier because we can clearly state, when the next funding event happens and it does not depend on the maker that we are connected to.

+### 2. Each party should start the protocol with an expectation of the funding rate.

+In the future, the funding rate will be determined by the market.
+As such, no party should be specifying the funding rate as part of the protocol.

+### 3. Maker streams current funding rate to taker

+To simulate a market whilst we don't yet have one, introduce a stream of funding rates from the maker to the taker.
+Once we have a market, this component will be removed.
+Up until this, this stream we

-### 2. Enforce agreement of the funding rate through the blockchain protocol
+### 4. Enforce agreement of the funding rate through the blockchain protocol

 Maker to stream current funding rate to taker -> required for display in UI.
 Taker use this funding rate to start rollover -> if they use the same, sig-verification succeeds.

-### 3. Remove approval (accept / decline) from the protocol.
+### 5. Remove approval (accept / decline) from the protocol.

 With (1) and (2) in mind, there is really no point in an external approval step for rollover.
 As long as the CFD's is not committed on-chain, rollover will occur.
 To opt out of rollover, either party can commit the CFD on-chain which will result in a payout at the end of the funding period.

-### 4. Connection dialer sends initial trigger message
+### 6. Connection dialer sends initial trigger message

 - Need unambiguous way to trigger protocol
 - Scales to peer to peer setting